-In Fiscal 2011, Baltimore implemented an innovative process called Outcome Budgeting.
-The process required agencies to make service‐level budget proposals that justify investments in strategies geared towards achieving City-wide outcomes and goals.
-Although the process has evolved significantly over the past decade, the underlying principle remains the same: to not only keep Baltimore’s budget sustainably balanced but also to get the best use of City resources by devoting resources to services that achieve the best results for our citizens.
+In Fiscal 2011, Baltimore implemented Outcome Budgeting.
+The process required agencies to make service‐level budget proposals that justify investments in strategies geared towards achieving citywide outcomes and goals.
+Although the process has evolved significantly over the past decade, the underlying principle remains the same: to not only keep Baltimore’s budget sustainably balanced, but also to get the best use of City resources by devoting resources to services that achieve the best results for our residents.

 Outcome Budgeting in the News